jonathon-langford/hgcal-linkmapping/README.md

 In `main.py`:

-- `plot_lpGBTLoads`, `plot_ModuleLoads`, : Processes MC event data and determines the average number of TCs, or words, per lpGBT
+- `plot_lpGBTLoads`, `plot_ModuleLoads`: Processes MC event data and determines the average number of TCs, or words, per lpGBT

 In `rotate.py` and `rotate.cxx`
 - Python and C++ implementations of the mapping between 120 degree HGCal sectors in (u,v) coordinates.